Michael Savory: City of London

 In 1964, Savory was elected a liveryman of the Poulters' Company, and he became its Master in 1996.
 In 1988 he became a liveryman of the Clockmakers' Company, and its Master in 1997.
 He is a freeman of the Goldsmiths' Company and of the Gunmakers' Company.
 He is a past liveryman of the Information Technologists' Company, and past member of the Guild of Freemen and the City Livery Club.
 Savory was elected to the Court of Common Council of the City of London in 1980 becoming an Alderman for the Ward of Bread Street in 1996.
 He has served on all the principal Committees, and was Sheriff in 2001–2002, Lord Mayor in 2004–2005, and later received a knighthood for his services to the City of London.
 He was a founding member of the Broad Street Ward Club and served as its chairman in 1981.
 He was also a churchwarden of the parish church of St Margaret Lothbury.

-Family

-He was married in 1992 and has two daughters.